Information Scrambling and the Correspondence of Entanglement- and Operator Dynamics in Systems with Nonlocal Interactions

 If $\Ket{\Psi_0}$ is a product state, the entropy $S_A\left(\Ket{\Phi\left(t\right)}\right)$ of a region $A$ that contains the initial position of $\mathcal{W}$ will vanish as long as the support of $\mathcal{W}\left(t\right)$ is confined to $A$, see Fig.\,\ref{fig:phi}(a).
 Once the operator has spread beyond $A$, entropy will grow as information about the operator is leaking out, see Fig.\,\ref{fig:phi}(b).
 Entanglement growth of Eq.\,\eqref{phi_t} is therefore in direct correspondence to the spread of $\mathcal{W}\left(t\right)$.

 In Fig.\,\ref{fig:entropy_reverse}, we compare the entanglement entropy $S_A\left(\Ket{\Phi\left(t\right)}\right)$ of the left block $A$ with the squared commutator $C_r\left(t\right)$, where $r$ is chosen as either the leftmost or the rightmost site of the right block $B$, see Fig.\,\ref{fig:phi}\,(c) for an illustration.
-For the local model (Fig.\,\ref{fig:entropy_reverse}(a)), entanglement growth agrees with the spatiotemporal structure of the squared commutator.
-That is, the entropy of the left block $A$ begins to grow, once the squared commutator diagnoses that the support of $\mathcal{W}\left(t\right)$ overlaps with the the right block $B$.
+We chose the same initial state $\ket{\Psi_0}$ and operators $\mathcal{W},\mathcal{V}$ as in Fig.\,\ref{fig:ent_lc}.
+For the local model (upper left panel of Fig.\,\ref{fig:entropy_reverse}), entanglement growth agrees with the spatiotemporal structure of the squared commutator.
+That is, the entropy of the left block $A$ begins to grow, once the squared commutator diagnoses that the support of $\mathcal{W}\left(t\right)$ overlaps with the right block $B$.
 Shortly after the support has reached the rightmost site of $B$, entropy saturates in line with the squared commutator.
-The fast scrambler exhibits very different dynamics, which is highly nonlocal as both entanglement entropy and squared commutator begin to grow immediately.
-However, both capture the same operator dynamics and behave similarly up to saturation, see Fig.\,\ref{fig:entropy_reverse}(b).
+The fast scrambler exhibits very different dynamics, i.e., highly nonlocal behavior as both entanglement entropy and squared commutator begin to grow immediately.
+However, both capture the same operator dynamics and behave similarly up to saturation, see the upper right panel in Fig.\,\ref{fig:entropy_reverse}.

 On the contrary, this does not hold for powerlaw interactions.
-Although initial entropy growth agrees with the squared commutator, we observe a slowdown at intermediate times similar to the ordinary quench scenario, see Fig.\,\ref{fig:entropy_reverse}\,(c),\,(d).
-While the squared commutator has reached its saturation value $C_r\left(t\right)\simeq 1$ (up to oscillations around it), the entropy $S_A\left(\Ket{\Phi\left(t\right)}\right)$ is still growing.
+Although the initial entropy growth agrees with the squared commutator, we observe a slowdown at intermediate times, similar to the ordinary quench scenario, see the lower panels in Fig.\,\ref{fig:entropy_reverse}.
+While the squared commutator grows rapidly and reaches its saturation value $C_r\left(t\right)\simeq 1$ (up to oscillations around it), the entropy $S_A\left(\Ket{\Phi\left(t\right)}\right)$ is still growing.
 Thus, information about $\mathcal{W}\left(t\right)$ is still leaking out of the left block $A$, although its support extends over the entire system for some time.
+This indicates that some part of the operator dynamics is not properly captured by the lightcone of squared commutator.
+Moreover, it suggests a slowdown of operator dynamics in the presence of (strong) powerlaw interactions similar to the entanglement entropy following a quantum quench.